HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 Database -> infra -> logic -> controllers -> frontend.
 :::

 Starting with the database meant a long time-to-market.
-The first months were spent with determining database design, normalization, datatypes, models and lots of discussions about optimization.
+The first months were spent with determining database design, normalization, data-types, models and lots of discussions about optimization.

 This is called push design, or horizontal development.
 In push design you think about all of the functionality there should be somewhere in the future, and push that into a horizontal layer.

 ### Calculation services

-As I started with my first design of a calulation module, I just couldn't handle the data-driven way off working, so I went back to the way of working as I learned at the University.
+As I started with my first design of a calculation module, I just couldn't handle the data-driven way off working, so I went back to the way of working as I learned at the University.
 First define your problem-domain.

 ::: info Start with the logic
 Logic